CAT6 Outdoor Cable, External CAT6 UTP Network Cable GigaBit Ethernet Patch Lead 5m

 • Cat6 Gigabit Performance: Cat6 (250 MHz) is engineered.
 This technology swerves 1 Gbps down to 100 m (10 Gbps to about 50 m), making high-speed CCTV or home/office connections possible.

-• Durable Outdoor Jacket: The Outdoor Jacket is a durable, UV-stabilized PE jacket resistant to the sun, moisture, and changes in temperature.
+• Durable Outdoor Jacket: The Outdoor Jacket is a durable, UV-stabilised PE jacket resistant to the sun, moisture, and changes in temperature.
 Two-layered construction prevents the entry of water, thus allowing the cable to be installed out of the ground or even buried in the ground in case of necessity.

 • Unshielded (UTP) Design: The Cat6 outdoor cable is UTP and therefore flexible and simple to terminate.
 Its twisted pairs automatically suppress interference.
 (Note: There is no foil or braid shield, which is appropriate for most outdoor LAN; however, in LAN environments where EMI is extremely high, it should be avoided.)

-• Snagless RJ45 Connectors: The connector has a strain-relief boot on its end plugs to cover the latch, which is a developed RJ45 plug and is molded.
+• Snagless RJ45 Connectors: The connector has a strain-relief boot on its end plugs to cover the latch, which is a developed RJ45 plug and is moulded.
 This helps the clip not to get stuck or tear when dragged through duct or equipment.
 The connectors are gold plated to prevent corrosion and ensure contact reliability.

-• Robust Conductors: Conductors are made of copper-clamped aluminum (CCA), which is cost-effective.
+• Robust Conductors: Conductors are made of copper-clamped aluminium (CCA), which is cost-effective.
 (Qualified by reference, pure copper cables are less resistant, although CCA is within Cat6 specifications over short distances; see industry notes.)

 • Standards & Certification: Meets Cat6 (TIA/EIA-568-C.2) performance standards.
 It is RoHS and CE marked for safety in the UK/EU.
 Its UL CMX-rated PE jacket is qualified to be used outdoors.